OpenDEM/VDSR4DEM/README.md

 # VDSR4DEM
-Very Deep Super Resolution (VDSR) CNN based on the implementation of George Seif [GitHub](https://github.com/GeorgeSeif/VDSR-Keras).
+Very Deep Super Resolution (VDSR) for improved resolution of Digital Elevation Models Based on the implementation of George Seif [GitHub](https://github.com/GeorgeSeif/VDSR-Keras).
 Thanks to [Zushicat](https://github.com/zushicat) for the support.

 An implementation of the Super Resolution CNN proposed in: